djunicode/resources/README.md

 # Resources

 List of resources to get started with software development.

+## Languages

+### Python

+Python is a great object-oriented, interpreted, and interactive programming language.
+For a beginner diving into the world of programming, Python is arguably the most beginner-friendly and versatile language to start with.

+#### Tutorials

+- [Official Python Tutorial](https://docs.python.org/3/tutorial/) teaches Python in depth, everything from syntax to the extensive standard library.
+- [Google's Python Class](https://developers.google.com/edu/python/) is a quick start course intended for people coming from a programming background.
+If you're used to verbose languages like Java and C/ C++, this course will give you a taste of Python.
+- [CodeAcademy](https://www.codecademy.com/learn/learn-python) is good for introduction to programming.

 ## Web